armchair-traveller/armchair-traveller/README.md

 ### Tech / Uses

-I proactively seek technologies that excite me, whether through how they solve my pain points and better my workflow.
-Some of that propogates to teams I work with, as a bonus.
+I proactively seek technologies that excite me, whether through how they solve my pain points or better my workflow.
+As a result, some of that propogates to teams I work with.
 Even if a particular technology is not exciting to me, I make sure to learn about things that are gaining momentum in the web development world so that I can do my work as a developer better (and in the off-chance that they have a perfect use case for what I do).

 <details>
   <summary><strong>Specifics</strong></summary>